 The structure includes earth magnets and copper cl, which only makes it better.
 Moreover, the ear pads and headband have a professional-grade memory foam padding covered with leather.
 This not only has a snug fit instead makes the product more durable.

 Moreover, the noise isolation is very professional as well.
 We have circumoral contours around the ear, which helps in proper noise isolation.
-The best part about this headphone pair is its portability.
+The best part about this headphone pair is its portability and it’s under 100 dollars price tag.
 It is easily foldable for space-saving and portability.
 This not only improves its portability but also prevents the headphones from breaking.

-This low-cost headphone by Beyer dynamic is best for professional and creative users.
-They are ideal for producers, podcasters, filmmakers and of course DJs.
-The construction, design, and sound quality make these headphones ideal for every environment; whether it is your home, your studio, or a noisy bar-café, it doesn’t matter.
+This low-cost DJ monitoring headphones by Beyerdynamic is best for professional and creative users.
+They are ideal for producers, podcasters, filmmakers, and of course DJs.
+The construction, design, and sound quality make these headphones ideal for every environment; whether it is your home, your studio, or a noisy bar-café.

 The earpads have a compact over-ear design to minimize loss and maximize sound isolation.
 With minimum spillover effects and high ambient noise isolation, it eliminates all distractions.
-The product comes with powerful transducers installed in the ear area.
+This headset comes with powerful transducers installed in the ear area.
 Thus, you can use them in any studio you want, and with any application you want.
 The sound quality will be top-notch.

 11. Sony MDR7506 Professional Large Diaphragm Headphone

-I don’t have to introduce Sony, for it is one of the leaders in the audio and video world.
-These professional yet reasonable headphones by Sony are ideal for DJ-ing, whether it is for monitoring sounds while recording songs, during film production or even during news castings.
+Sony is one of the leaders in the audio and video world.
+These professional yet affordable headphones by Sony are ideal for DJing.

 All the applications where sound needs to be monitored for quality control and quality assurance, these headphones can be used.
 The drivers are 40 mm that produces high-quality sound and flat frequency response over the range 10 Hz to 20 kHz.
 The headphones are made for quality assurance and control; hence, they are customized so that they can be used for extended periods of time.